Pennsieve/app-deploy/Readme.md

 ## app-deploy

-Deploys an application to the cloud
+Deploys an application to the cloud.
+Supported platforms:

 - AWS